Armored Heart: L'Odeur de l'Amour

 “I don’t think you want to hear about it,” she eventually offered.

 Lanri sighed.
 “The clothes… remind me of being with him, yeah,” she admitted.
 She pictured herself in the streets of Astoria, clinging to his arm as they navigated the markets and bazaars on their way to a restaurant or play.
 “He was a nobleman, you see.
-His father was the baron of some outlying county, and he was a successful alchemist in his own right.
+His father is the baron of a city called Cerene, and he was a successful alchemist in his own right.
 So… he bought me nice things.”

 “Like these clothes,” Seeker said.